A bit of DIY

 Decorating finished (for now, anyway)

-When I moved into my apartment, I planned to have all the redecorating finished within a year, but life got in the way; the first year arrived and my bedroom was still as it was the day I moved.
+When I moved into my apartment, I planned to have all the redecorating finished within a year, but life got in the way; the first year anniversary arrived and my bedroom was still as it was the day I moved.

 Maddy and Dom’s impending visit provided the motivation that I’d been lacking, so a couple of weeks ago I emptied the wardrobe and moved the furniture into the spare room.
 I’d have to get on with it now; the spare bed was all but invisible under a heap of clothes and drawers containing more clothes and I could hardly move in there for the extra furniture.